Panic of 1893: American merchant tonnage

 The maritime industry of the United States did not escape the effects of the Panic of 1893.
 The total gross registered merchant marine tonnage employed in "foreign and coastwise trade and in the fisheries", as measured by the U.S. Census between 1888 and 1893, grew at a rate of about 2.74%.
-In 1894, however, U.S. gross tonnage decreased by 2.9%, and again in 1895 by 1.03%.
+In 1894, U.S. gross tonnage decreased by 2.9%, and again in 1895 by 1.03%.

 Rates

 In 1894, the rate for a bushel of wheat by rail dropped from 14.70¢ in 1893 to 12.88¢.
 This rate continued to decrease, reaching a terminal rate in 1901 of 9.92¢ and never reached 12 cents between 1898 and 1910.

 Between 1893 and 1894, average shipping rates by lake or canal per wheat bushel decreased by almost 2 cents, from 6.33¢ to 4.44¢.
-Rates on the transatlantic crossing from New York City to Liverpool also decreased, from 2 and 3/8 to 1 and 15/16, but this reflected a trend downward since 1891.
+Rates on the transatlantic crossing from New York City to Liverpool also decreased, from 2 and 3/8 pence to 1 and 15/16 pence, but this reflected a continuing trend downward from a high of 3 and 1/8 pence in 1891.

+The Morgan-Belmont Syndicate

+In February 1895, the U.S. Government turned to private financial institutions to underwrite the sale of Treasury bonds, stabilize exchange rates, and return the Treasury to its gold reserve requirement.
+The result was a contract drawn with what was called "The Morgan-Belmont Syndicate".

+The persistent balance of payments deficit in the 1890s which drained the Treasury gold reserves, caused concern from both domestic and foreign investors that the U.S. would abandon the gold standard.
+This prompted further gold withdrawals and bond liquidations which exacerbated the deficit.
+By February 2, 1895, the Treasury's gold reserves fell to approximately $42 million, well below the $100 million level required by the Resumption Act of 1875.
+After a series of failed attempts to restore reserves by issuing bonds and depreciating specie issued for legal tender, the Treasury negotiated a contract with the Morgan-Belmont Syndicate to restore confidence in the government's ability to maintain the convertibility of legal tender into gold.

+The full list of syndicate members was not made public, however the contract named Drexel, Morgan & Co.., A. Belmont & Co., J. S. Morgan & Co., and N. M. Rothschild & Sons.
+The syndicate achieved its goals through a combination of purchasing gold from smelters, convincing its members to purchase Treasury bonds with gold, inspiring confidence in bond and railroad securities investors, and unofficial capital controls by convincing members and gold-exporting houses to "ship no gold" overseas.